Native American Indian Dog

 Pedigree

-As a hybrid breed, the Native American Indian Dog is not recognized by the American Kennel Club or its international counterparts.
+Either way, as a hybrid breed, the Native American Indian Dog is not recognized by the American Kennel Club or its international counterparts.
 Owing to this, puppies won’t be eligible for official pedigree papers, but a responsible breeder should offer a certificate and/or health guarantee for their puppies.

 Food/Diet